AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### List

-When you set the data as a list of phrases, AnyChart automatically analyzes it and constructs the tree.
+When you set the data as a list of phrases, AnyChart automatically analyzes it and constructs a tree.
 For example, in the sample below a set of phrases about oxygen is passed to the chart constructor, and it creates a tree with the [root word](#root_word) "oxygen".

 Please note, however, that you can set the root word manually if necessary.